You are currently viewing Skillet Suppers: Pork Chops with Cabbage and Sweet Potatoes

 How to Season Cast Iron

 If your pan needs extra loving because you’ve damaged its seasoning, or you’ve found one at a garage sale that needs to be reinitiated into the kitchen, you can re-season it by scrubbing it clean and applying a film of oil all over the pan’s interior and exterior, then placing it in a 350°F oven with a rimmed baking sheet pan underneath to catch drips.
 Let it “bake” for one hour, and then cool the pan completely in the oven.
 Before storing, make sure it is completely dry to prevent rust.
-(I actually store my cast iron skillet in my oven between use.)
+(I store my cast iron skillet in my oven between use.)

 One last thing, if you prefer boneless pork or pork tenderloin, give my Pork Tenderloin with Apples and Onions a try!
 Thanks so much for reading.